DownToSky/ProjectEuler/README.md

-The purpose of this repository is to present the solutions to the problems found in projecteuler.net in python language.
+This repository contains the solutions to the problems found in projecteuler.net